mrdcvlsc/learning-space/C-and-C++/gdb-debugging.md

 ```

 Run with redirected stdin / stdout.
-Fist save the inputs to a file, for example `input.txt`,
+First save the inputs to a file, for example `input.txt`,
 then run the program.
 You could also save the output in
 output.txt.